-The African American community has played an intrinsic role in creating the authentic city that New Orleans is today.
+The African American community has played an intrinsic role in creating New Orleans, structurally, economically, and culturally.

-Of all the African-American contributions to New Orleans culture, music is the brightest star.
-The Crescent City is the birthplace of jazz, the American musical genre whose roots at the turn of the 20th century can be traced back to those Sundays at Congo Square.
-But New Orleans African-American musicians have been leaders in everything from hip hop to funk, from gospel to bounce and a distinctive style of rhythm & blues that was a catalyst for the birth of rock ’n’ roll.
+Of all the African-American contributions to American culture, music tops the list.
+The Crescent City is the birthplace of jazz, which, from its emergence in back-of-town New Orleans neighborhoods in the late 1800s, became the most popular musical genre of most of the Western world well within two generations.
+New Orleans African-American musicians have been also leaders in creating a distinctive rhythm & blues style that helped birth rock ’n’ roll, in gospel and funk, and in rap, hip hop, bounce and brass band.
 New Orleans remains famous for its vibrant music scene rooted in its musical legacy, a legacy that is African-American at its core.

-In addition to beautiful Armstrong Park with its art-filled tribute to Congo Square and Sunday festivities, you can visit the African American Museum in Treme to learn about the oldest surviving black community in the United States.
-You can also visit the Backstreet Cultural Museum in Treme and the House of Dance & Feathers in the Lower Ninth Ward for amazing assortment of Mardi Gras Indian costumes and cultural insight into Second Lines, jazz funerals and other traditions found only in New Orleans.
+In addition to beautiful Armstrong Park and Congo Square, you can visit the African American Museum at 1418 Governor Nicholls Street in the Faubourg Treme, among the oldest black neighborhoods in the nation; the Le Musee de f.p.c. at 2336 Esplanade Avenue, commemorating the gens de couleur libres; and the Backstreet Cultural Museum (1116 Henriette Delille Street) and House of Dance & Feathers (1317 Tupelo Street) for insights into Mardi Gras Indians, Second Lines, jazz funerals—all found only in New Orleans.

 For additional learning, consider download the Slave Trade App, which provides in-depth detail about sites throughout the city that played a significant role in the slave trade in New Orleans.
 Furthermore, we recommend blocking time to visit the Whitney Plantation, one of the only historic house museums devoted entirely to the experiences of enslaved Africans.